LuciaHrovatin/CENSUS_webapp/README.md

 ## Troubleshooting
 When running the project, some errors may occur.
 The most common together with an option for a possible resolution are listed below:
--	Docker daemon does not reply after the docker-compose up command: relevant information can be found at the following link: (Configure and troubleshoot the Docker daemon)[https://docs.docker.com/config/daemon/]
+-	Docker daemon does not reply after the docker-compose up command: relevant information can be found at the following link: [Configure and troubleshoot the Docker daemon](https://docs.docker.com/config/daemon/)

--	Other common errors are directly linked to the requests sent to the Airflow API.
+-	Other common errors are directly linked to the requests sent to the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/DAGRun).
 In particular:

-1.
 ```
 ConnectionRefusedError: [WinError 10061] No connection could be made because the target machine actively refused it
 ```
 The target machine refused the connection with the client.
 In this framework, it may refer to the fact that the Airflow initialisation procedure has not ended yet.
-The suggestion is to check the Docker container status by typing “docker-compose ps” in the command line and wait until airflow-init exits.
+The suggestion is to check the Docker container status by typing `docker-compose ps` or `docker-compose [airflow-init] logs` in the command line and wait until airflow-init exits.

-2.
 ```
 ConnectionResetError: [WinError 10054] An existing connection was forcibly closed by the remote host
 ```